w3f/polkadot-wiki/docs/learn/learn-agile-coretime.md

 #### When does the last auction take place?

-Auctions took place until the launch of agile coretime with Polkadot runtime upgrade on the 19th of September 2024.
+Auctions took place until the launch of Agile Coretime with Polkadot runtime upgrade on the 19th of September 2024.
 Ongoing auctions were canceled and existing active leases of previous auctions were migrated to Agile Coretime.
 In case you had a lease secured, you automatically got corresponding coretime, with renewal right.